return42/sphkerneldoc/linux_src_doc/drivers/remoteproc/remoteproc_core_c.rst

 Description
 -----------

-The recovery is done by reseting all the virtio devices, that way all the rpmsg drivers will be reseted along with the remote processor making the remoteproc functional again.
+The recovery is done by resetting all the virtio devices, that way all the rpmsg drivers will be reseted along with the remote processor making the remoteproc functional again.